atsepkov/drone/README.md

 - any increase in load time greater than 20% results in a failed overall run
 - you can forgive individual failures using config, forcing a new successful run

-In addition to UI testing, Drone can also be used for webscraping.
-See usage section.

 ## Installation

     npm install test-drone